 I had always wanted to put together a collaboration of Persian dance and Western Classical Ballet...

 Leading up to creating the actual Ballet Score and recording it with Farabi was a whole other process..

 I applied for and received a Grant from the City of Denver's Department of Immigrant and Refugee Affairs, which also required logging volunteer hours, budget, technical writing, hiring a professional videographer, but garnered the project some well deserved prestige.

-I also contacted and had members of the Kurdish Iranian community on hand for a bilingual presentations about the program at Zikr performances.
+I also arranged for members of the Kurdish Iranian community to provide bilingual presentations about the program at Zikr performances.

 The Persian audience members were usually taken to tears by the beauty of the collaboration and I learned a lot producing this this beautiful and fascinating piece of music for movement.